BetterHelp Counseling Review 2023: Pricing, Financial Aid, Pros & Cons

 Read this to understand more about what is BetterHelp online therapy

 As mental health is becoming as important as physical health, people are looking for new channels to get their treatments more efficiently and quicker.
-Online counseling is one of those new platforms that make getting help easier since you have the opportunity to reach out to a counselor in a matter of minutes by using many online-messaging platforms.
+Online counseling is one of those new platforms that make getting help easier since you have the opportunity to reach out to licensed professional counselors in a matter of minutes by using such platforms.

-BetterHelp Counseling is one of the top-rated online therapy providers as of today.
-Its platform offers counseling from over 4,000 licensed therapists by online communication channels such as live video calls, phone calls, and messaging.
+BetterHelp therapy is one of the top-rated online therapy providers as of today.
+It offers counseling from over 30,000 licensed therapists by online communication channels such as live video calls, phone calls, and messaging.
 It also provides counseling in specialized areas of treatment such as anxiety, depression, and many others.

 The sign-up process for BetterHelp is relatively quick and can be done in a matter of minutes.
 To start, you need to complete a questionnaire that asks you some questions about your preferences and other counseling-related questions.
 This questionnaire helps the system pick a therapist that may be good for you.

 You have to provide an email address and a nickname (if you don’t want to use your real name) for the registration process.
 After registration you will receive a confirmation mail on your given email address.
 Then you have to fill out some emergency contact information; this is kept safe in the website’s system and is only used in case your counselor believes that you or someone else can be in danger.